btRooke/btRooke/README.md

 - [`smart-home`](https://github.com/btRooke/smart-home)

 ### 🎓 University Projects

-The vast majority of the code I've written over the past 4 years has been for my university coursework projects.

 All of these - probably around 40 - are stored on here.
 These range from lock-free lists in C to [_Kraken Arms_](https://btrooke.github.io/CS4102-practicals/partFour.html) in WebGL.
 I'll probably make these public in a year or two (2025) so no one comes after me!